 America’s nonprofits could not survive without volunteers and they play a key role in helping charities raise more money from the community.
+It is impossible to believe but nonprofit leaders can and do resist using volunteers.
 Volunteers give their time, talent and treasure to the causes they support, and organizations with a robust culture of philanthropy are hardwired to welcome them with open arms.

 Volunteers flip burgers for hungry neighbors without food, serve as ushers for the arts, and pick up trash for community beautification projects.
 As board members, volunteers lend their brain space and expertise to ensure the organization can not only survive but thrive.
 Many volunteers will encourage friends and family members to join them in their service and giving.